Overcome anxiety, stress and depression with NLP

 If anxiety, stress or depression is something you struggle with, try these tips to get you back on track:

-Relaxation - can calm the emotions and clear the mind.
+Can calm the emotions and clear the mind.
 Relaxed people are more creative and can solve problems more easily, seeing things from a different perspective.

-Stop and ask yourself - if a stressful thought occurs, first ask yourself whether it's true, if it isn't, let it go and if it is, ask yourself whether the thought is helpful?
+If a stressful thought occurs, first ask yourself whether it's true.
+If it isn't, let it go and if it is, ask yourself whether the thought is helpful?
 From here you can decide on a strategy to deal with it.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.